joolstorrentecalo/gitlab-foss/doc/ci/secrets/fortanix_dsm_integration.md

 To generate a new secret in Fortanix DSM and use it with GitLab:

-1. Sign in to your Fortanix DSM account.
+1. Log in to your Fortanix DSM account.
 1. In Fortanix DSM, [create a new group and an application](https://support.fortanix.com/hc/en-us/articles/360015809372-User-s-Guide-Getting-Started-with-Fortanix-Data-Security-Manager-UI).
 1. Configure the [API Key as the authentication method for the application](https://support.fortanix.com/hc/en-us/articles/360033272171-User-s-Guide-Authentication).
 1. Use the following code to generate a new plugin in Fortanix DSM: